 Galesne: What brought you then to study Public Health and History of Medicine?

 Chaple: All my life, I’ve loved history; general history, Cuban history, the war history.
 When I was working in medicine I began to think about and began to understand the historical evolution of our science, and began to read about the first doctors such as Galeno, Hippocrates, and the ones after until today.
 I decided that I love it.
 In Cuba, there is a social services program that the university graduates have to attend for three years.
 In my period of social service, I was working as a general physician in the community, but in the area where I worked, a municipal center of epidemiology opened up.
 At this moment, there weren’t any physicians working in that center, so they chose me.
-In that moment, I did not know anything about epidemiology except for I remembered from the first year of university.
+In that moment, I did not know anything about epidemiology except for what I remembered from the first year of university.
 I needed to start studying epidemiology by myself to be able to work in that field, and I began to love epidemiology.
 Since that moment – maybe in 1986 – I love epidemiology.
 It is for me an excellent field of work.
 It is a possibility to help many people at once because we specialize in the control of any disease in the community, so it is better for me than having individual patients.

 Galesne: A lot of people do not know about the Cuban health system.
 I’ve read in your article that Cuba has limited resources, but despite that, it has a great health system with universal and free health care coverage.
 So could you tell us more about how the Cuban health system functions?